 Appointed to the Board in February 2013, Dr Wong is a member of the National Committee of the Chinese People's Political Consultative Conference.
 She is the Executive Director of The Hong Kong Federation of Youth Groups, an Independent Non-Executive Director of The Hongkong and Shanghai Banking Corporation Limited, CK Hutchison Holdings Limited and Hutchison Telecommunications Hong Kong Holdings Limited.
 In addition, Dr Wong is the Non-Executive Chairman of the Hongkong Bank Foundation's Advisory Committee, Honorary Chairman of World Vision Hong Kong and a Global Advisor to Mars, Incorporated.
 She is a member of The Hong Kong University of Science and Technology Business School Advisory Council.
 Dr Wong was an Independent Non-Executive Director of Cheung Kong (Holdings) Limited until June 2015.
-She holds a Doctor of Philosophy degree in Sociology from University of California, Davis and has been awarded Honorary Doctorates from The Chinese University of Hong Kong, The Hong Kong Polytechnic University, The University of Hong Kong, The Hong Kong Institute of Education and The University of Toronto.
+She holds a Doctor of Philosophy degree in Sociology from University of California, Davis and has been awarded Honorary Doctorates from The Chinese University of Hong Kong, The Hong Kong Polytechnic University of Toronto.
 She is 64 years old.